google/accompanist/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## New Features/Libraries

+Before contributing large new features and/or libraries please start a discussion with use first via GitHub Issues or Discussions to check that we can support it.
+We are unable to support all new features, even though we wish we could!
+If we are unable to support adding your feature, we always encourage you to open source it in your own repository to help the Compose community grow.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License